A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsubsection{Negative images acquisition}

-The incorporation of negative images, which are images with no objects, is intended to respond to the reduction in bias hypothesis \citep{malagon2009object}.
-Indeed, the presence of objects on the river surface can be overestimated due to variable recording conditions (luminosity, reflections, and eddies).
+The incorporation of negative images, corresponding to images without objects, aims to test the hypothesis that such data reduces model bias \citep{malagon2009object}.
+Indeed, the presence of objects on the river surface can be overestimated due to other variable features inherent to real-life conditions (i.e., luminosity, reflections, eddies).

 Negative images were selected for the month of February 2025.
-Variables relating to sunshine were used to select days of either sunny or cloudy weather conditions.
-They are: (1) Daily insolution duration (INST); (2) Daily global irradiance (GLOT); (3) and fraction of sunshine in relation to day length (SIGMA).
+Variables relating to sunshine were used to select days with either sunny or cloudy weather conditions.
+They are: (1) the daily insolution duration (INST); (2) daily global irradiance (GLOT); (3) and fraction of sunshine in relation to day length (SIGMA).
 The variables were normalised to determine the days of interest (Fig.\ref{fig4:images_neg}).
 Consequently, 10 February 2025 was identified as a day characterised by low levels of sunshine, while 20 February 2025 was considered a day with clear skies.
 In addition, negative images were acquired from the upstream and downstream cameras.

 A total of 14,030 negative images were acquired: 7,098 and 6,932 images were recorded on 10 and 20 February, respectively (Fig.\ref{fig4:images_neg}).